grafana/grafana/docs/sources/explore/correlations-editor-in-explore.md

 ### Notes for regular expressions

 For regular expressions in this dialog box, the `mapValue` referred to in other documentation is called `Variable Name` here.
-The field value highlights the matching text based on the expression.
+Grafana highlights any text that matches the expression in the field value.
 Use regular expression capture groups to select what portion of the match should be extracted.
 When a valid regular expression is provided, the variable and the value of that variable appear below the `Variable Name` field.

 ## Example: Create a text to graph correlation